subtlepseudonym/subtlepseudonym.github.io/content/articles/missing-the-forest-for-the-trees/index.md

 [repeated](https://pawnmaster.com/writing-code-is-the-easy-part/),
 writing code is the easy part[^2], so let's test candidates for the hard stuff.

+### Precise system design
+Accuracy is great, but it cannot stand alone.
+Interview questions need _some_ precision to be useful[^3].
+How can system design problems be made more precise?
+The same way organizations judge their own success: service-level objectives (SLOs).
+Given a design problem, a set of SLOs should determine how well a solution performs when faced with real-world problems.
+How well does the solution scale with increased traffic?
+Does the solution consider limited resources (web hosting can get expensive)?
+Does the solution make tradeoffs that align with the organization's existing business constraints?

 ### Algorithmic testing _can_ be useful!
 There's nothing inherently wrong with using algothrimic problems for technical interviews.
 When that category of problems matches the role the interview is hiring for, they're a fantastic tool.
 If the role is primarily one of implementing tricky algorithms, the interview _should_ consist of implementing those algorithms.
 In such a case, algorithmic interview questions have _both_ precision and accuracy.

 [^1]: This is an example of [the McNamara fallacy](https://en.wikipedia.org/wiki/McNamara_fallacy).

-[^2]: This is not to say that hard programming problems don't exist, but that most folks aren't getting paid to solve those problems.
+[^2]: This is not to say that hard programming problems don't exist, but that most folks aren't getting paid to solve those problems (or, quite likely, they're under-represented in the discourse regarding tech interviews).

+[^3]: See [Mar's Law](https://spacecraft.ssl.umd.edu/akins_laws.html): Everything is linear if plotted log-log with a fat magic marker